Seneca-BSA/bsa/docs/seh500/lab5.md

 A subroutine call can be implemented by pushing the return address on the stack and then jumping to the branch target address.
 When the subroutine is done, remember to pop out the saved information so that it will be able to return to the next instruction immediately after the calling point.

-## Preparation

-> ### Lab Preparation Question
-> 1. Read over the lab and write a pseudocode for the post-lab exercise 4.
-It should just be a small modification from the one your did in the previous lab.
-Submission on Blackboard is not required.

 ## Procedures

 Similar to the previous lab.